About

 I then went to the University of Oxford in the UK, initially as a post-doc, then as a research fellow in a joint position between Lady Margeret Hall, Oxford Physics, and Rutherford Appleton Laboratory.
 Most of this time was also spent on middle atmosphere dynamics, mainly with satellite observations, but increasingly with model tools, such as the Stratosphere-Mesosphere Model.
 I did a lot of computer systems administration!

 I returned to the UK in 2000, to take up a role as “Head of the British Atmospheric Data Centre” at the Rutherford Appleton Laboratory, a role that eventually morphed into “Director of the Centre for Envrionmental Archival” (CEDA) within NCAS.
 I learnt a lot about Software Engineering.
 With the advent of JASMIN CEDA itself changed it’s role and the final A became A for Analysis.
 At roughly the same time I moved to a chair in “Weather and Climate Computing” at the University of Reading, but retained a 20% footprint at CEDA.
-In the new role I have taken a much higher profile in the provision of HPC for environmental science, and in the development of climate (and weather) modelling technology, from storage to codes.
+In the new role I took a much higher profile in the provision of HPC for environmental science, and in the development of climate (and weather) modelling technology, from storage to codes.

 Important Notice